Icelab Camp 2019

 To bridge the traditional departmental boundaries of universities and initiate new cross-disciplinary collaborations.

 To approach research questions from different scientific directions through cumulative cycles of generation, analysis, rejection, and acceptance of ideas, and, in the collaborative process of repeatedly zooming in on the details and out on the big picture, improve each participant’s ability to express ideas, give and take constructive criticism, and interact with researchers from a wide range of backgrounds.

 Granö Beckasin, Umeälven

-Participants work in multidisciplinary teams to develop, write, and present a small research project.
+Participants work in multidisciplinary teams to develop a small research project and write it up in a proposal.
 We use the first day or two to converge on different research questions and the following days to find the best theoretical or experimental framework to answer those questions.
-On the last day, each team presents its approach.
-Between sessions of projectwork, we will sandwich in SciFoo2-‐type opportunities to promote unconventional interaction and collaboration, presentations of several researchers’ biographies to highlight the wide variety of possible scientific careerpaths, and interactive games to break open the boundaries of creativity.
+On the last day, we review each team’s proposal.
+Between sessions of project work, we will sandwich in various exercises and interactive games to break open the boundaries of creativity.